How To Find The Perfect Wedding Dress

 Imagine yourself on the wedding day.
 Try to think about how you look like and the gown that you are wearing.
-Try to think about the silhouette that you like and even about the fabric that your imagination creates.
+Try to think about the silhouette that you like, about the dress fabric, and anything that your imagination creates.

 There is no secret that the choice of bridal dresses on the market is pretty overwhelming.
-But let that not discourage you... before you even start shopping and try to choose one dress, create a vision of your wedding day and how the gown should look like.
+But let that not discourage you… before you even start shopping and try to choose that one perfect bridal dress, create a vision of your wedding day and how the gown should look like.

 Consider the circumstances

 Here are a couple of examples for the type of a wedding dress that might be suitable depending on the location of your wedding.
-Click on the photo of a dress you like to find out more about the dress and how to get one.
+Click on the photo of a dress you like to find out more about the dress and where to buy one for yourself.

 Decide on a budget